 There are a few ways to do this.

 Twitter is where most traders get their information.
-Here the The Best Day Trader & Trading Account to Follow on Twitter.
+Here the 15 Best Trading Accounts and 7 Best Day Traders to Follow on Twitter.

 Have access to the latest news by watching financial media.
 Two of the best sources of news are Bloomberg and CNBC.
 If you don’t have the channels at home, you can stream them online (Bloomberg and CNBC).